-Our narrative measure of fiscal policy notably differs from the cyclicallyadjusted measures employed in some part of the literature.
-In Figure 3 we plot our measure against (i) the change in the cyclically-adjusted structural balance and (ii) the change in the primary balance for each country in our sample, as constructed by the IMF.
-The trend in the IMF structural measure is similar to ours and obviously less volatile than the uncorrected change in primary balance.
-Notice that in 2009 our measure is almost always equal to zero given that no exogenous consolidation policies were implemented.
-The discretionary policies implemented in 2008-09 were part of fiscal stimulus plans intended to recover from the crisis and thus must be considered endogenous.
-Hence, contrary to our measure, the change in the cyclically-adjusted structural deficit in 2009 is negative for almost every country.
-This raises a major concern about the use of changes in the cyclically-adjusted structural balance for the identification of exogenous shifts in fiscal policies.
-Note in particular that the smallest differences between our data and the structural cyclically-adjusted primary balance appear in countries which did not implement significant fiscal stimuli in response to the crisis, like Germany and Italy.
+The discretionary policies implemented in 2008-9 were part of fiscal stimulus plans intended to recover from the crisis and thus must be considered endogenous.
+Hence, contrary to our measure, the change in the cyclically adjusted structural deficit in 2009 is negative for almost every country.
+This raises a major concern about the use of changes in the cyclically adjusted structural balance for the identification of exogenous shifts in fiscal policies.
+Note in particular that the smallest differences between our data and the structural cyclically adjusted primary balance appear in countries which did not implement significant fiscal stimuli in response to the crisis, like Germany and Italy.

-For the years after 2009-10 the trend in the IMF cyclically-adjusted structural measure is very similar to our narrative data.
+For the years after 2009-10 the trend in the IMF cyclically adjusted structural measure is very similar to our narrative data.
 However, it almost always lies below our narrative changes.
 This is due to several factors.
 First, implemented consolidation measures were sometimes mitigated by discretionary anticyclical measures (which we exclude from our analysis because endogenous).
 Second, our data refer to ex-ante predictions of policy impacts, while the IMF measures refer to ex-post deficit outcomes.